 CR.HCR.XFa.FluCoAs

 Flustra foliacea and colonial ascidians on tide-swept moderately wave-exposed circalittoral rock.
-The biotope on these outcrops was dominated by the bryozoans Flustra foliacea, Scupocellaria sp. and Bugulina flabellate and sponges with Sagartia elegans on tide-swept circalittoral rock
+The biotope on these outcrops was dominated by the bryozoans Flustra foliacea, Scupocellaria sp. and Bugulina flabellate and

-CR.HCR.XFa.ByErSp.Sag Mixed turf of bryozoans and erect
+CR.HCR.XFa.ByErSp.Sag